jlparkI/xGPR/docs/FAQ.rst

 #. **Why doesn't xGPR run on Windows (yet)?**

-   xGPR uses pthreads for multithreading.
-There's a Windows port of pthreads that we need to include (it's a near-term priority...)
+   We need to update the setup file so the CUDA code is compiled in a non-Linux- specific way (it's a near-term priority).

 #. **xGPR uses random features.
 How much does performance fluctuate if I
    choose a different random seed?**